 Dylan Gottlieb is a lecturer in the Department of History at Princeton University, where he works on cities and capitalism in the twentieth-century United States.
 His in-progress book manuscript, Yuppies: Wall Street and the Remaking of New York (Harvard Univ.
 Press) explores the effects of financialization on work, leisure, neighborhoods, and politics.

 Dylan’s dissertation was awarded the 2021 Herman E. Krooss Prize for Best Dissertation in Business History from the Business History Conference.
 His dissertation research also received the Raymond A. Mohl Award from the Urban History Association.
 In 2019-20, he was a National Fellow at the Jefferson Scholars Foundation at the University of Virginia.
 His research has been supported by the American Historical Association, Urban History Association, and Temple University.

-Dylan graduated from Vassar College in 2008.
-In 2013, he received an M.A. from Temple University, and in 2015, he received an M.A. from Princeton University.
-His work has been published in the Journal of American History, Journal of Urban History, Gastronomica: The Journal of Critical Food Studies, The Washington Post, Utne Reader, and Public Seminar.
+Dylan graduated from Vassar College in 2008; in 2013, he received an M.A. from Temple University, and in 2015, he received an M.A. from Princeton University.
+He received his Ph.D. from Princeton in 2020.
+His work has been published in the Journal of American History, Journal of Urban History, The Washington Post, Gastronomica: The Journal of Critical Food Studies, Utne Reader, Gotham, and Public Seminar.